VictorTagayun/Basic_DSMPS_Tutorial/readme.md

 ## Setup ADC and trigger it by HRTIMer

 The ADC should acquire date when there is no switching happening to avoid noise.
-There is swithing in the ff. conditions:
+There are swicthing in these ff. conditions:

 * When the HRTIMer reach period, this is when the output is set (HIGH).
 * When the HRTIMer reach Comparator1 "OR" Comparator3, this is when the output is reset (LOW).

 Previously, it is set that 1000 counts before the end of the period is the MAX duty cycle.
 So between 1000 counts before and period, we can set the ADC acquisition.
 We can use Comparator4 for that purpose.